 PROJECT INFORMATION

-D IN

 Project Name

-Project Type: ( ) Infrastructure ( ) City building & site ( ) Density bonus ( ) Private project ( ) Other
+Project Type: () Infrastructure () City building & site () Density bonus () Private project () Other

 Project Location/Address

 Applicant Property Owner

 Mailing Address Mailing Address

 Telephone Number Telephone Number

 Project Start-Completion Dates

 Applicant's Architect/Engineer

+Indiants if wassessed Designation any find by City Ordinance to he reviewed huthe Decise Commission

 Indicate if proposed Project is required by City Ordinance to be reviewed by the Design Commission.

 Describe the recommendation that you are requesting from the Design Commission.

+besche die recommendation that you are requesting nom

-Current Design Phase of Project (Design Commission prefer rs to see projects right after approved schematic design).
+Current Design Phase of Project (Design Commission prefe ers to see projects right after approved schematic design).

-Is this Project subject to Site Plan and/or Zoning application City Council?
-If so, when? approvals?
-Will it be presented to Planning Commission and/or
+Is this Project subject to Site Plan and/or Zoning application approvals?
+Will it be presented to Planning Commission and/or City Council?
+If so, when?